Richard Lynch Garner: Career

 Garner's career studying primates arose through his interest in Charles Darwin and the theory of evolution.
 He hypothesized that human speech might have arisen from animal sounds and "resolved to study those sounds in a methodic manner and try to learn the speech of animals."
 He acquired one of Thomas Edison's early phonographs and began to spend time observing and recording monkeys at zoos in Cincinnati, Chicago, Washington, D.C., and elsewhere.
 He became famous for an 1891 article, "The Simian Tongue", in which he argued that the lower primates have a rudimentary language, and that this language is the origin of human speech.

-In 1892 Garner went to Africa to study gorillas, then considered as aggressive.
+In 1892 Garner went to Africa to study gorillas, then considered to be aggressive.
 He lived and observed from inside a cage; a few gorillas came near and none showed any aggression.
 Garner next raised funds for a trip to study chimpanzees in Gabon; among his donors were such prominent figures as Edison, Alexander Melville Bell, and Grover Cleveland.
 In Gabon, he attempted to decipher individual words of the chimpanzee language, and he also attempted to teach one chimpanzee a few words.
 He returned to Africa on several more research trips, some lasting more than a year.
 In 1910, he brought a chimpanzee named Susie back to the United States and toured with her, attempting to demonstrate that she knew a hundred English words.

 Garner published three books on the subject of speech in primates, as well as articles in various magazines.

-Garner was hospitalized with Bright's disease in Chattanooga, Tennessee, and died several days later, on January 22, 1920.
+Though his work was initially embraced by natural historians and other academics, his claims of animal "speech" were hugely controversial.
+Many of his contemporaries argued that language is what separated humans from animals and opposed any theories that could blur that boundary.
+But Garner expressed a discern for popular opinion, arguing that:A knowledge of [monkey] language cannot injure man, and may conduce to the good of others, because it would lesson man's selfishness, widen his mercy, and restrain his cruelty.Garner was hospitalized with Bright's disease in Chattanooga, Tennessee, and died several days later, on January 22, 1920.